jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 this does acheive our ability to fluidly move people and projects conclusion can note the side effect is more autonomy of science engagement which is helping drive our goal for end-user managed infrastructure.

+that should really about working from a defined image and customizing it via the user-data section to connet it to the runtime environment.

+this is really where a picture could come in handy we build images via packer with possible external repo

+we build deploys from defined images add hooks for late binding to target env this is doen via user-data and direct openstack cli

+this infrastructure relies on gitlab runner for packer and other deploy tasks

 our motivation for this infrastucture is to facilitate the forward migration of our user community as our infrastructure evoles and adapts to emerging requirements. our rcs has subsystems that provide rich abstractions over infrastruture out of the box the VM and container compute systems are very mature.